GilesStrong/HiggsML_Lumin/README.md

 ### Comparing results

 `notebooks/Results_Viewing.ipynb` takes experiment results from `./results` and compares average performance between configurations.
 The variable `BLIND` determines whether the private AMS results should be shown to the user.
 By default this is `True` to attempt to preserve challenge conditions.
-It is recommend to only set this to `False` once you are happy with your model configuration.
+It is recommended to only set this to `False` once you are happy with your model configuration.

 Results are loaded using the `Result` class located in ./modules/basics.py`, which loads up the results and computes mean values for the metrics, and also has functions for comparing configurations and producing plots.